mono/website/docs/debug+profile/clang/threadsanitizer.md

 ### Getting started

 Many of these 150 races are harmless - among them are hazard pointers and less important logging counters, to name a few examples.
-A convenient way to (de)activate reporting of specific races quickly is to work with blacklists.
+A convenient way to (de)activate the report of specific races quickly, is to work with blacklists.
 A blacklist file contains the names of source files and/or functions whose races should not be reported.
 Such blacklist files can be placed anywhere on the system.
 The simplest approach (an empty blacklist) would look like this:

 ``` bash
 $ touch /home/some/path/blacklist